TikTok is restoring service, thanks Trump

 TikTok stopped working for US users late on Saturday before a law shutting it down on national security grounds took effect on Sunday.
 US officials had warned that under Chinese parent company ByteDance, there was a risk of Americans' data being misused.

-"I would like the United States to have a 50% ownership position in a joint venture," he wrote on Truth Social.
+"I would like the United States to have a 50 per cent ownership position in a joint venture," he wrote on Truth Social.

 Trump said the executive order would specify there would be no liability for any company that helped keep TikTok from going dark before his order.